-From 1 April 2009, the employer's contribution to Social Insurance is 7.8% of the employee's salary, restricted to a maximum amount of salary which is increased annually.
-For 2018 (as with 2015, 2016 and 2017) this is EUR 54,396 (weekly EUR 1,046, monthly EUR 4,533) this contribution is used to pay unemployment and sickness benefits, payment for maternity leave, disability and old-age pensions.
+As from 1 January 2019, the employer's contribution to Social insurance was increased from 7.8% to 8.3% of the employee's salary, restricted to a maximum amount of salary.
+Salary restriction was increased as from 1 January 2019, to EUR 54,648 (weekly EUR 1,050, monthly EUR 4,554).
+This contribution is used to pay unemployment and sickness benefits, payment for maternity leave, disability and old-age pensions.